idfy-io/docs/api-endpoints/identification/rest-api-flow/README.md

 When directing the user to the URL returned from step 1, the Norwegian BankID login interface is displayed:![](../../../.gitbook/assets/id_step_1.png)

-{% hint style="info" %}
-You can also create an iframe with the url, but then you have to specify domain in the request.
+Hint: You can also embed the URL in an iframe.
+This requires that you speficy the parent domain in the `domain` property of the request.
-{% endhint %}

 ### Step 3: Retrieve identified user data